I think I just killed Dad.

 Kudos to Bill G. for schooling Your Humble Webmaster on railroad and radio matters so that you, Dearly Beloved Reader, may think he actually knows whereof he writes.

 This he told his brother in a telephone call just before the police arrived.
 He wasn't aware that he had slain his mother too.

 We want to thank Mike McCabe, Trial Support Bureau Chief of the Bronx Supreme Court Criminal Term for providing us with the case's indictment number, a required starting point for this kind of research.
-We would like to express our appreciation to Mark Nusenbaum, Senior Court Analyst of the Bronx County Clerk's Office, too for his generous assistance in the transfer of Larry's court papers from microfiche to PDF files.
+We too would like to express our appreciation to Mark Nusenbaum, Senior Court Analyst of the Bronx County Clerk's Office, for his generous assistance in the transfer of Larry's court papers from microfiche to PDF files.
 We are also grateful to Ken Cobb of the NYC Municipal Archives for his guidance and contributions to this project.

-An estate search conducted by the Bronx Surrogate's Court produced no probate records, indicating: 1) Larry had no more money at the time of his death; 2) he was no longer a Bronx resident then; or 3) his money was in a joint account so the co-owner had no need to go through probate.
+An estate search conducted by the Bronx Surrogate's Court produced no probate records, indicating either Larry had no money left or it was in a joint account so the co-holder had no need to go through probate.
 If Larry died indigent and was interred in Potter's Field, then according to Melinda Hunt of the Hart Island Project all burial records for City Cemetery from 1961 to July 1977 were lost in the fire on the island of that month and year.
 The avenues for further investigation seem at this juncture to be closed.